learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ## Recursive partitioning

 Linear regression is considered a __global model__ as there is a single model holding over the entire sample space.
-For data containing complex features holding complicated and nonlinear relations, assembling such a single global model can be very difficult and computationally expensive task.
+For data containing complex features with complicated and nonlinear relations, assembling such a single global model can be a very difficult and computationally expensive task.

 Another way to handle nonlinear regressions is to __partition the sample space into smaller regions__, as we have already seen in previous lessons with classification trees.
 This isn't much different in regression.
 Our goal is partition down to increasingly smaller, simpler subsets until we can fit simple regression models to them.
 Since each subset is a partition of a smaller subset that is itself a subset, this makes it a textbook example of **_Recursive Partioning_**.

-Recall that in classification trees, the leaf nodes (the deepest nodes, at the end of each particular path) are the ones that contain the purest overall subsets of the data.
+Recall that in classification trees, the leaf nodes (the deepest nodes, or the ones at the end of each particular path) are the ones that contain the purest subsets of the data.
 Regression trees work a bit differently, but the general idea is still the same.
 With regression trees, each leaf node of the tree represents a __cell of the partition__.
 These cells are the smallest unit where a simple regression can be fit to the data accurately.
 Splitting the data still works the same way as we saw in previous lessons for classification -- we use our tree model to continuously subset down to smaller, more specific subsets until we reach a level where we can build the simplest regression model to the most specific subset in our data.
 For example, a regression tree may recursively partition the model down further and further until it gets all customers over the age of 50 residing in Florida with an income over \$60k/year, and then fit a simple regression model to only the data points that fit within this specific subset.

 ## Simple local models